 Cheerful nasturtiums (Tropaeolum majus) prefer cooler temperatures and continue blooming well into the fall.
 They are favored by aphids and make a great trap crop.
 But they are also one of the more delicious edible flowers (and leaves), so don't sacrifice them all.
 Nasturtiums also offer some protection from squash bugs and beetles.
 Nasturtium seeds are large and easy to collect for replanting next season.
 Many will probably seed on their own.
 Or perhaps you'd like to try turning them into nasturtium capers.

 07 of 09

-Sunflowers (Helianthus) are a perfect compliment for the vegetable garden.
+Sunflowers (Helianthus) are a perfect compliment to the vegetable garden.
 They make great trellises for climbing plants and they have lots of nectar to attract pollinators.
-Unfortunately they also tend to attract squirrels, which can be a problem if you are growing them to save the seeds.
-However a coarse leaved vegetable, like squash, planted beneath them, will go a long way toward deterring animals.
+Unfortunately, they also tend to attract squirrels, which can be a problem if you are growing them to save the seeds.
+However, a coarse-leaved vegetable, like squash, planted beneath them, will go a long way toward deterring animals.

 08 of 09

 Old fashioned, scented sweet peas (Lathyrus odoratus) are not edible by humans, but many other creatures find them delicious.
 If you have difficulty keeping them around in your flower garden, growing them in the protected enclosure of your vegetable garden is a great alternative.
 Vegetable gardens are great places to put all kinds of cut flowers since you don't have to worry about empty spaces looking unkempt.
 Growing sweet peas with tall edible peas and pole beans is a great way to squeeze them into the garden and get the benefit of attracting more pollinators to your beans.Continue to 9 of 9 below.